noah-nuebling/mac-mouse-fix/Readme.md

 - **Contribute money**

   You can buy Mac Mouse Fix 3.
-That' how I sustain myself financially, so it's very helpful.
+That's how I sustain myself financially, so it's very helpful.
 Thanks to anyone who bought the app already.\
   You can give me a [tip on PayPal](https://www.paypal.com/donate?token=2nPK2jVfH243_odImJXG4QdSzqyHnrmFuzo9qbMFkAoJr_Vybcdl8G2ZlBlHmXNzDquQ-SiujEoBALny&locale.x=en_US).
 There's not a lot of money in this for me, but it's always cute.\
   You can [Sponsor me on GitHub](https://github.com/sponsors/noah-nuebling).
 This is also super helpful to make my income more stable.